rabbitmq/rabbitmq-website/versioned_docs/version-3.13/classic-queues.md

 If data safety is a priority, the recommendation is to use [quorum queues](./quorum-queues) and [streams](./streams) instead of classic queues.

-Classic queues are the default queue type as long as the default queue type is not overriden for the virtual host.
+Classic queues are the default queue type as long as the default queue type is not overridden for the virtual host.

 There are [two versions](#versions) (implementations) of classic queue message storage and indexing.